Tax Change Needed to Level the Playing Field for Small Businesses, Minorities and Women in Cannabis Marketplace

 New Jersey Society of Certified Public Accountants

-On Tuesday, New Jersey voters approved a constitutional amendment to legalize cannabis.
-That was just step one in allowing cannabis sales to proceed in New Jersey.
-Steps two and three will be the passage of enabling legislation and then the regulatory framework that will be drafted by the Cannabis Regulatory Commission.
+On Feb.
+22, Governor Phil Murphy signed legislation that legalized marijuana for adult recreational use, making New Jersey the first in the region and the 13th state in the nation to do so.
+That was step two in allowing cannabis sales to proceed in New Jersey.
+The final step will be adoption of the regulatory framework that will be drafted by the Cannabis Regulatory Commission.

 To ensure New Jersey small businesses, minorities and women can compete in the cannabis market, it’s critical that the state change an obscure section of its tax statute.
 Otherwise, this new market will be dominated by large and already established players, many of which will come from out of state.